 wrong as there are time limits.

-A chargeback is where you make a request to your bank or card
+A chargeback is where you ask your bank or card company to get

 There are some circumstances when chargebacks may not be